alimuratov/hh_mapviz/README.md

+THis code has been modified from https://github.com/danielsnider/docker-mapproxy-googlemaps to accomodate the docker file for ARM architecture.
+Please refer to README.md in main branch first.

 # Google Maps Satellite + MapProxy

 Run [MapProxy](https://mapproxy.org/) in a Docker container to proxy Google Maps satellite view into a WMS, TMS, or  [WMTS](https://en.wikipedia.org/wiki/Web_Map_Tile_Service) tile service.